iranye/SamSome/Practice/Practice_README.txt

 * Refer to WPF TreeViewWithViewModelDemo *
 Hitting <Enter> into a textbox to effect a change vs having to "tab out".
-Setting FocusedElement (e.g. for textbox)
+Setting FocusedElement (e.g. for textbox) LinearGradient Border wrapping a stackpanel for a text box.

 * Refer to WPF HighlightableTextBlock *
 Passing parameters to ICommand properties.